tbensky/PrologScheduling/README.md

 ## Funny realization

 I've been dabbling with Prolog every since high school.
 That was 30+ years ago.
-This is the first Prolog program I've ever written myself, that actually does something useful.
+In all of this time, this is the first Prolog program I've ever written myself, that actually does something useful.
+(You can see some results of my dabbling (https://www.codebymath.com/index.php/welcome/lesson_menu#prolog)[here] and (https://arxiv.org/abs/2108.09893)[here].)

 ## First a few thoughts